camel-lion-child/camel-lion-child/README.md

 5. GDELT Data Pipeline

-Implements a simple data pipeline using the GDELT dataset to ingest, clean, and analyze global news events for a given day.
+Implementing a simple data pipeline using the GDELT dataset to ingest, clean, and analyze global news events for a given day.

 *Repository: [Pipeline: GDELT Data](https://github.com/camel-lion-child/gdelt_data_pipeline)